szedlakmate/truss-model-updating/README.md

 Many settings help customization.
 These settings are collected in predefined profiles as written below.
 The following options are available in the configuration process:

-* Logging: Puts log data to the console
+* Logging: Prints log data to the console
 * Graphics: Creates and saves diagrams/pictures about the structure (uses external libraries)
-* Numpy solver: Force uses the Numpy solver instead of the built-in one
+* NumPy solver: Force uses the Numpy solver instead of the built-in one
 * Oslib: OS file action availability
 * Updating: Enables model updating
 * Arduino: Enables Arduino input stream
 * Debug: Speeds up runtime by some tweaks.
 DO NOT USE 'in production'
-* Realistic simulations: Opens the backed up input stream and fetches data with realistic delays/timing according to the timestamps.
-Effective only with simulation=True
+* Realistic simulations: Opens the saved input stream and fetches data with realistic delays/timing according to the timestamps.
+Effective only with simulation ON.

-These settings can be found in the truss_framework.py file above the lines
+These settings can be found in the truss_framework.py file below the following lines

     if self.compatibility_mode == 0:
         ### User defined ###